-By the way, while the Theragun was their original namesake product, the company changed its name to Therabody.
-They still sell the best massage guns on the market, but they also now sell a series of CBD products under the name TheraOne.
+Under the Therabody brand they sell a series of CBD products under the name TheraOne.
 TheraOne is available in topical oils, lotions, and balms, as well as in an ingestible form.

 They also sell a smart foam roller they call the Wave Roller.
-It’s one of the smartest foam rollers available since it is equipped with five intensity settings that can be controlled via Bluetooth from the brand-labeled app.
+It’s one of the smartest foam rollers available since it’s equipped with five intensity settings that can be controlled via Bluetooth from the brand-labeled app.

 Is Theragun Worth The Money?

-Whether you consider yourself an athlete or have chronic aches and pains, a Theragun is a worthy investment that will enable you to self-massage in an ergonomic way.
+Whether you’re an athlete or have chronic aches and pains, a Theragun is a worthy investment that will enable you to self-massage in an ergonomic way.
 The ergonomic design provides more effective massages by allowing perpendicular percussion.
-It prevents new aches in the wrists and hands, which can pop up if you are continually reaching in awkward positions.

 - Ergonomic handle design